leahhrlee/github_fundamentals/lessons/01_Introduction.md

 2. Working on a repository that several people - perhaps some collaborators - are working on concurrently. <br>
 3. Working on a repository that *many* people (e.g., at least dozens) are involved in.
 This may be, for example, an open-source project to which you contribute changes.
 We will not cover this approach in this workshop, as the details may be specific to the project you're working on.
 However, the principles from approach
 #2 hold here.<br>

+## Personal Workflow<br>

+ Each step in the Personal workflow is actually comprised of a set of smallersteps.
+Before we go through each step, we need to make a distinction between twokinds of repositories: there's the local repository and the remote repository.The local repository is easy: that's the version of the code that sits on yourcomputer.
+The remote repository, meanwhile, is any version of the repositorythat lies on some other machine.
+In this context, it's almost always going to refer to the version that sits on Github's servers.<br>